andrlange/spring-resilience-handson/Readme.md

-# Resilience4J Hands On Workshop
+# Resilience4J Hands-On Workshop
+(Maintained by Andreas Lange)

-this repo is intended to clone and it provides a step by step guide to cover following topics:
+### this repo is intended to clone, and it provides a step-by-step guide to cover following topics:

 - Eureka Service Discovery
 - Config Server